What’s on in Malaga in April 2024

 Note that this post is as always a work in progress and we’ll be adding events as we hear about them.
 Bookmark the page and check back every so often.
 We also list events in our fortnightly Newsletter – sign up free here.

 Public holidays in Malaga in April

-Thursday 18 and Friday 19 April are both public holidays in Malaga.
-Bars and restaurants will be open as usual, but shops will be closed.
+Thursday 6 and Friday 7 April are both public holidays in Malaga.
+Bars and restaurants will be open as usual on both days, but shops will be closed on the Thursday.
 Museums and monuments have their usual opening hours with the exception of the Museum of Malaga, open on both days 9am to 3pm only.

 Easter in Malaga

 Processions start on Sunday 2 April and continue every day until Sunday 9 April with the exception of Saturday 8 April.
 We have a dedicated section about Easter with full information about the events, who’s who and 10 things to do at Easter,

 This lovely spot in Pedregalejo comes alive next week with dramatised visits from Wednesday 5 to Saturday 8 April at 10am and noon.
 Two actors will guide you around the historic dockyards and bring Malaga’s Phoenician roots alive.
 The visit ends with a knot-tying workshop and the possibility of a jabega boat ride.
 Tickets cost €8 each.

 For more information, visit the Nereo website or call 952 291 198.

 La Térmica cultural centre celebrates its tenth anniversary this year and has a number of events lined up as part of the festivities.
 In April, Lux Light Festival comes to the centre.

 The Festival brings together all kinds of light in art, using technology, music, architecture and design in ten immersive designs throughout the building.
 It takes place on Friday 14 April and Saturday 15 April from 9.15pm to 1am.
 Entry is free, but you need a ticket.